 - Equivalent to 350,000 visitors to City of SLO!

 Event traffic on inadequate roads restricts access to coastal-dependent recreation.
 People who have been coming to Avila for decades have stopped due to the traffic created by numerous large events (up to 5,000 attendees) on the Avila Beach Golf Course.
 Large music and festival events are not coastal-dependent recreation protected by the Coastal Act, which has been reaffirmed by millions of Californians three times.
 Event traffic and crowds interfere with Bob Jones Trail users.
 Intoxicated adults, loud music, and frustrated drivers don’t mix with babies in strollers, toddlers on training wheels, and children carrying boogie boards.
-The thousand visitors, 25 porta-potties, stage equipment, and loud music don’t mix with beaches, estuary, and bird sanctuary protected by the Coastal Act.
+Thousands of event and resort customers, 25 porta-potties, stage equipment, food trucks, and loud music don’t mix with the beaches, estuary, and bird sanctuary protected by the Coastal Act.

 - The three-mile drive from 101 on curving, narrow, undivided highway increases the probability of fatal traffic accidents – especially for event goers who are tired and/or intoxicated.

-- Steep ridges converging on SLO Creek and Avila Beach Drive create a bottleneck near Cave Landing that could prevent evacuation on these roads in the event of a firestorm or flood.
+- Steep ridges converging on SLO Creek and Avila Beach Drive create a bottleneck that could prevent evacuation on these roads in the event of a firestorm or flood.

-- Event site is directly across from children’s playground, aquarium, and family beach.
+- The event site is directly across from a children’s playground, aquarium, and family beach.

 Take Action Now!

-The Developers’ first step in establishing the huge entertainment complex at Avila is the permanent event license application that goes before the SLO County Board of Supervisors on May 12.
+The Developers’ first step in establishing the huge entertainment complex at Avila is obtaining a combined permit for the resort and events from the SLO County Board of Supervisors.
 Send an email to them urging them to deny the permit as it presently stands.
 The proposed events and hospitality facility must be significantly downsized so that the traffic generated does not impinge on the right of all Californians to access the terrific, free, coastal-dependent recreation along the Avila Coast.